Healthy Homes Assessment Maoribank

 Heating Maoribank

-Rental properties in Maoribank must have a fixed heating source that is able to heat the largest or main living space to a minimum of 18degC, even during the coldest winter days.
-This is the minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental well-being.
+Rental properties in Maoribank require a reliable source of heating which can warm the living space to at least 18degC, even during the most coldest days of the year.
+This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.

-The source of heat requirements for it to be permanent (i.e. not portable), at least 1.5 Kilowatts in heating capacity, and must meet the minimum requirement for heat capacity to heat the living space in general.
-The Heating Assessment Tool can be used to check if the permanent heater(s) are adequate or whether you will require to ‘top up’ with an additional heater.
-Fires that are open and unflued heaters, such as the portable LPG bottle heaters are not considered to be safe heating options under the Healthy Homes Standard.
+The source of heat requirements to be fixed (i.e., not portable) with at minimum 1.5 kW of heating capacity, and it must have the minimum required heating capacity to heat the living space in general.
+A Heating Assessment Tool can be used to determine whether the current permanent heater(s) are adequate or if you’ll require to "top-up" by adding a second heater.
+Unflued combustion and open fire heaters like portable LPG bottle heaters are not considered acceptable heating options for the Healthy Homes Standard.

-If the heating system you offer is electric heating (or heat pump), it needs to include the thermostat.
-This will help make the heating more uniform and efficient.
-For the majority of houses, bigger fixed heating equipment like heat pumps, wood burners pellet burners, flued gas heaters are needed.
-In some instances, such as small apartments an electric, fixed heater may suffice.
+If the heating you offer is electric heating or heat pump it must be equipped with the thermostat.
+This will help make the heating more consistent and efficient.
+For the majority of homes, bigger fixed heating devices such as wood burners, heat pumps pellet burners, flued gas heaters will be required.
+However, in certain instances like small apartments an electric, fixed heater may be sufficient.

 Ventilation Maoribank

-Every living space in a rental property has to have at least one opening window or exterior door to provide natural ventilation.
-In addition, humid areas such as kitchens and bathrooms should be equipped with an externally vented extractor to remove moisture.
+Every living space in a rental property has to have at least one openable door or window to offer natural ventilation.
+In addition, high moisture areas such as kitchens and bathrooms should have an venting fan outside to take moisture away.

-Living rooms, bedrooms, kitchens and dining rooms are considered liveable spaces.
-Connecting spaces such as the hallway are not considered liveable and don’t require an opening window or door.
+Bedrooms, living rooms, kitchens, and dining areas are considered liveable spaces.
+Connecting spaces like the hallways are not living spaces and therefore don’t require an opening door or window.

-All bathrooms and kitchens as well as any other space in your property with a bath, shower and cooktop or another moisture-producing item will need proper extractor fan systems which are vented to the outdoors.
-The Healthy Homes Assessment service will ensure that there is sufficient air circulation in every living space with the right extractor fan in areas with high moisture.
+Bathrooms, kitchens, and every other room of your home with shower, bath, cooktop or other high water-generating appliance will require appropriate extractor fans that vent out to the outside.
+This Healthy Homes Assessment service will ensure that there is sufficient ventilation throughout the living spaces with the right extractor fan in high moisture areas.

 building ventilation inspections